-In Figure~\ref{fig:magent-rewards}, as the number of agents increases, the reward curves has a similar trend, which indicates that the decentralized learning ability is not affected by the large-scale setting.
+In Figure~\ref{fig:magent-rewards}, as the number of agents increases, the cost curves have a similar trend, which indicates that the decentralized learning ability is not affected by the large-scale setting.
 In Figure~\ref{fig:magent-times}, the convergence time does not increase significantly as the number of agents grows.
-The curve shows that our algorithm has a good scalability.
-There are also some interesting patterns learned by algorithms.
-In figure~\ref{fig:magent-explore}, in the early stage of confrontation, the rear agent explores the environment because it cannot directly engage the enemy; in \ref{fig:magent-pursuit}, when a small maniple of enemies escape, we can split agents to chase; in \ref{fig:magent-surround}, our large forces use the means of encirclement to conquest.
+The curve shows that the proposed algorithms have good scalability.
+Algorithms also learn some interesting patterns.
+In figure~\ref{fig:magent-explore}, in the early stage of confrontation, the rear agents explore the environment because they cannot directly engage the enemy; in \ref{fig:magent-pursuit}, when a small maniple of enemies escape, agents are splitted to chase; in \ref{fig:magent-surround}, the large forces use the means of encirclement to conquest.